 What does it take to get into an Ivy League university?
 Taylor’s student, Jazlan, shares his journey getting into one of the top universities in America.DISCOVER MORE

-Student trio – Megan Ong, Linda Oktaviani and Jessica Yeap Phay Min – from The Design School at Taylor’s University clinched first prize for their creativity in designing the aesthetics of a card game around the Internet of Things (IoT) for Petrosains, recently.DISCOVER MORE
+Student trio from The Design School at Taylor’s University clinched first prize for their creativity in designing the aesthetics of a card game for Petrosains.DISCOVER MORE

-Team ALI from Taylor’s University punched out competitors from North America to be declared champion in the 2019 Student Culinology® Competition earlier today in the United States.DISCOVER MORE
+Taylor's Team ALI punched out competitors from North America and were declared champion in the 2019 Student Culinology® Competition in the United States.DISCOVER MORE